Welcome to forest-filled Finland, "Land of the Midnight Sun".

 Some common foods in Finland include fish, potatoes, and various berries, as well as makkara - delicious sausage usually cooked over a fire.
 You can also find some special delicacies made from reindeer or moose meat.

 "Jump into everything wholeheartedly and you will enjoy becoming a Finn and gaining loving family members for the rest of your life.
-The Finnish culture may not embrace small talk, but you are sure to be invited to have coffee and fresh bread or Finnish pulla with new friend," ends Dickman.
+The Finnish culture may not embrace small talk, but you are sure to be invited to have coffee and fresh bread or Finnish pulla with new friends," ends Dickman.

 What to Expect: